de-wiring/docker-selinux-playground/docs/02_categories.md

 But in a container-only scenario this should be fine.
 Confined containers can be launched for individual customers, with selinux making sure that even in case of a mistake (i.e. mounting the wrong volume) data is isolated per customer.

-Seems like this is a valid use case for `--security-opt label:level`.
+Seems like isolating tenant data is a valid use case for `--security-opt label:level`.